-The startup world can be tricky to navigate, and many emerging companies are prone to fail because they simply don't know how to bring their ideas and products to fruition.
+The startup world can be tricky to navigate, and many emerging companies are prone to failure because they don't have the horsepower to bring their ideas and products to fruition.
 In order to succeed, startups need more than just a great idea.
 They need ongoing funding, business development, market research, and a viable business plan.

 Most business incubators are nonprofit organizations set up to give startups a head start.
 State governments, universities, business people, venture capitalists, and others come together to help launch successful businesses.

+Incubators are often funded by investors, foundational or government grants, donations, or the rent or membership fees they collect from participants.
 Similar paid services are called business accelerators.
 Any business can contract a business accelerator to help develop new products or start a new business.